 Pumpkin Baguette 단호박 바게트

-Another item on the rack that receive constant attention and love in the Boulangerie.
+This is another bake on the rack that receives constant attention and love in the Boulangerie.
 A combination of the quintessential Parisian loaf, sweet pumpkin, cheese and sprinkled with parsley.
 Rustic and simple ingredients, yet the outcome looks so inviting and delicious.

 This loaf is topped with a crisp and chewy crust.
-I like the cracker-like exterior and the “yeasty”, moist crumb, filling up by big and small air holes.
+I like the cracker-like exterior and the “yeasty”, moist crumb, filled up with big and small air holes.
 Look at the beautiful sight of the air holes, adorned with cheese and pumpkin!

 Sea salt Caramel Scone & Cream Cheese Tart